New Study: Beat Oxy Addiction With Daily Cannabis

 Combining Addiction Treatment With Cannabis Gives Massive Success Rate

-The results were unexpected and massive.
+The results are unexpected and massive.
 After six months, opioid addicts were 21 percent more likely to stay in a methadone treatment program if they reported using cannabis more than once a day.
 This effect held regardless of other variables, such as use of different illicit substances and homelessness.

 This study is the first of its kind to find an positive association between daily cannabis use and treatment tenacity.